Audio File Version Control: Why You Need It & How It Works

 Without version control:

 You dig through your archives, find the session, hope you saved the right settings.
 You try to match the loudness by ear, re-export, send it, hope it’s close enough.
 If the artist doesn’t like it, you iterate again.
-It’s time-consuming and frustrating.

 With version control: